tonghuikang/blog/_posts/unpublished-text.md

 - Your job a prompt engineer is not to write prompt but to build a system that measure how bad your prompts are
 - Prompt are temporary, evals are forever (from someone)
 - TBC

+Communication and empathy
+- What to do when your parent die
+- What to do when you catalytic converter is stolen